-'Outstanding' SAS soldier killed in army training named as Nicholas Kahotea
+'Outstanding' SAS soldier killed in army training accident named as Nicholas Kahotea

-The "outstanding" SAS soldier who tragically died after a training exercise will be better remembered as a father and a friend to many.
+The "outstanding" SAS soldier who died tragically after he was injured in a training accident will be better remembered as a father and a friend to many.

 The New Zealand Army has confirmed that the man who died last night in Auckland was Nicholas Kahotea.